Last Updated on April 11, 2023 by

 Emotional Instability

 Rapid changes in mood or frequent up and down emotional trends are associated with a diagnosis of the personality disorders included in Cluster B. Extreme cases may also experience problems like depression, anxiety, manic behavior, or even suicidal thoughts.
 Typically, while attending a healing center in a new environment, one is away from the everyday stressors or triggers.
-We frequently see cases where symptoms of emotional instability will be triggered by an unhealthy environment, with problems such as neurotoxicity, heavy metals toxicity, dietary factors, nutritional deficiencies, and even genetics all acting as contributing factors.
+We frequently see cases where symptoms of emotional instability were triggered by an unhealthy environment, with problems such as neurotoxicity, heavy metals toxicity, dietary factors, nutritional deficiencies, and even genetics — all acting as contributing factors.
 These are the areas we focus on in treatment.
 Where medication has been problematic, we also provide safe and gradual cessation under medical supervision.

 As mentioned previously, evidence is lacking that medication works to relieve the symptoms classed as Cluster B disorders.
 We must be clear, it is NOT recommended to stop taking psychoactive medications without attentive medical assistance and guidance.